androguard/androguard/docs/intro/bulk.rst

 analyse APKs in parallel.
 Usually you want to put the results of your analysis somewhere, for example a database or some log file.
-It is also possile to use :class:`~androguard.session.Session` objects for this job, but you should be aware of some caveats!
+It is also possible to use :class:`~androguard.session.Session` objects for this job, but you should be aware of some caveats!

 1) Sessions take up a lot of space per APK.
 The resulting Session object can be